AWCostabile/axios-tracked/README.md

   .then((res) =>console.log(res.data))
   .catch((err) => console.error(err));

-const handleError: ErrorListener<TodoActions> = ({ action, error }) => {
+// Define a typed handler to be registered with the `susbcribe` method const handleError: ErrorListener<TodoActions> = ({ action, error }) => {
   if (action == TodoActions.LIST) {
     // specifically handle the action 'GET_TODOS_LIST'